jm-multiverse/secret-recipe/README.md

 - **Users**: For managing users profiles, following other users, and account settings.
 - **Recipes**: To create, edit, delete, and view recipes.
 - **Reviews**: To create, edit, delete, and view reviews.

+## Contributing
+Contributions to the Secret Recipe API are welcome and valued.
+Whether it's bug fixes, feature enhancements, or documentation improvements, your input helps in building a better project.
+Here’s how to contribute:

+### Reporting Issues
+Found a bug or have an idea for improvement?
+First, please check the [Issues tab](https://github.com/jm-multiverse/secret-recipe/issues) to see if it has already been reported.
+If not, feel free to open a new issue.
+Please provide as much information as possible to help us understand and address the issue quickly.

+### Submitting Changes
+If you'd like to contribute code or documentation, you can follow these steps:

+1. Fork the repository.
+2. Create a new branch for your changes. (`git checkout -b my-new-feature`)
+3. Make your changes in the new branch.
+4. Commit your changes with a clear and descriptive commit message.
+5. Push the changes to your fork and submit a pull request to the main repository.

+For all submissions:
+- Please ensure your code adheres to the existing coding standards and conventions.
+- Verify that all existing tests pass and add tests for any new or changed functionality.
+- Update the documentation to reflect any changes.

+Once submitted, your pull request will be reviewed by a maintainer to ensure it meets the project's standards of code quality, documentation, and test coverage.
+If any further changes are requested, please address them and push to your branch for review again.
+Once approved, your pull request will be merged into the main repository.

 ## Getting Started
 Run the API locally for development/testing using Java JDK 11+, Docker, and Docker Compose.